patypet-capstone/mobiledev/README.md

 # Patypet
 > Protect And Treat Your Pet

-A pet-related app that offers several features such as breed classification, obesity classification, animal feed purchase, pet daycare and nearby veterinarian, and adoption.
-Image processing is used to recommend animal feed purchase based on the type and weight of each animal.
-The adoption feature allows the public to upload animals for adoption, giving them an opportunity to help find adopters for abandoned animals.
-Adopters will be vetted by the team, ensuring a safe transfer of adoption rights.
+A pet related app with features such as breed classification, pet marketplace, nearby vet, pet daycare, and adoption.
+Written in kotlin with Jetpack Compose and implementing Use Case architecture to separate business logic.
+Any kind of feedback is appreciated.

 ## Tech Stack

-**Client:** Kotlin

-**Server:** Google Cloud Platform
+**Mobile Development:** Kotlin, Compose, Retrofit, Android Jetpack libraries, Preference Datastore.

 ## Patypet Team | C23-PR484
 | Name | Role | Email | GitHub |